If You're A Middle-Aged Man Suffering From Gout Attacks, Please Read...

 After discovering it was white sugar and sugar from fruit that caused me to have gout attacks, I made several major mistakes along the way.

 The first mistake I made was to eat candy one Halloween.
-It resulted in a gout flare up that put me on the couch for days.
+It resulted in a gout flare-up that put me on the couch for days.

-After each crippling attack of gout, I would SWEAR that I had finally learned my lesson and would NEVER touch sugar again.
-Yet, it took several severe and painful episodes before I permanently quit consuming sugar and fructose.
+It took several severe and painful episodes before I permanently quit consuming sugar and fructose.

 It has now been several years since I've had an attack of gout.
 (Praise the Lord!)